Eu chamo-me Theodoro―e fui amanuense do Ministerio do Reino.

 Para que tu herdes os seus cabedaes infindaveis, basta que toques essa campainha, posta a teu lado, sobre um livro.

-To inherit her endless wisdom, all you need to do is ring the bell placed beside you, on a book.
+To inherit her endless riches, it suffices to ring this bell, placed beside you, on a book.

 Elle soltará apenas um suspiro, n'esses confins da Mongolia.

-She will only let out a sigh, in the distant corners of Mongolia.
+She will only let out a sigh, in these confines of Mongolia.

 Será então um cadaver: e tu verás a teus pés mais ouro do que póde sonhar a ambição d'um avaro.

-It will then be a corpse: and you will see at your feet more gold than the ambition of a greedy man can dream.
+She will then be a corpse: and you will see at your feet more gold than the ambition of a miser could ever dream of.

 Tu, que me lês e és um homem mortal, tocarás tu a campainha?»